junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam doesn't object, and Cas nods beside him.

-So they change the plan to head back to the bunker, but even that is still another twelve hours away.
+So they change the plan and head back to the bunker, but even that is still another twelve hours ahead of them.

 <br>